-How Do You Resolve Problem Behaviors?
-Ask Your Kids These Questions
+How Do You Resolve Toddler Problem Behaviors?
+Try These Questions

-When a child does something “wrong”—pushing her brother, for instance, or sneaking off to eat a piece of candy that you said she couldn’t have—how do you typically respond to their “behavior problems?”
-If you’re like many parents, you might turn to consequences by sending kids to their rooms or dumping the entire contents of the candy bowl into the bin.
+When a child does something “wrong”—pushing their brother, for instance, or sneaking off to eat a piece of candy that you said they couldn’t have—how do you typically respond to their “behavior problems?”
+If you’re like many parents, you might turn to consequences by sending your kids to their rooms or dumping the entire contents of the candy bowl into the bin.
 That’s an understandable reaction.
 Many of us were raised on discipline that included plenty of punishments.

-That’s why, when parents are faced with a problem behavior, I always encourage them to use a method we like to call “curiosity questions” to help children explore what happened.
+When we meet parents who are facing behavior problems, we always encourage them to use a method we like to call “curiosity questions” to help children explore what happened.
 Unlike punishment alone, curiosity questions encourage reflection.
-In other words, if you want kids to make good decisions, you need to help them learn to think through positive responses—and that’s a positive skill that can build their confidence as they work through the myriad problems and choices that will arise in life.
+In other words, if you want kids to make good decisions, you need to help them learn to think through the results of their decisions—and that’s a positive skill that can build their confidence as they work through the myriad problems and choices that will inevitably arise in life.

-- Is there anything you wish you had done differently?
+- Is there anything you could have done differently?

 - How do you feel about what happened?